 Having a purpose in life is one of the fundamental factors of happiness.
-Without it, you'll live your life less focused, less efficient and you'll often feel restless and stressed because you don't feel aligned with the things you do.
-This article is about different purposes in life, with actual examples and how you can define your purpose in life.
+Without it, you'll live your life less focused and less efficient.
+Even worse, you'll often feel restless and stressed because you won't feel aligned with the things you do.

-What are some examples of a purpose in life?
+But what are some examples of a purpose in life?
 There are a lot of commonly known purposes in life, like providing for your family, living a successful life, making positive connections with others, and traveling the world.